-The default value is 120 seconds.
-You can specify any number of seconds from 0 to 99999, or \NOMAX to have the save-while-active operation wait indefinitely.
-If you end your applications before starting the save operation, specify 0 seconds.
-If you do not end your applications, specify a value large enough for your applications to make the objects available and reach commitment boundaries.
+- The default value is 120 seconds.
+You can specify the amount of time to wait for the object to become - I available.
+You can specify any number of seconds from 0 to 99999 for object locks, or \NOMAX to have - I the save-while-active operation wait indefinitely.
+If you end your applications before starting the save - I operation, specify 0 seconds.
+If you do not end your applications, specify a value large enough for your - I applications to make the objects available.